Using Storybook with RedwoodJS - Lunchdev

 Cool.

-You see, he's doing a lot of formatting stuff and this is just my style of writing the tutorial.
-Like, I could just give you a whole bunch of HTML and just copy and paste this and don't worry about what it does.
-But I kind of want to explain every single step.
-So something is just magically changing and you're supposed to accept that that's the way it works.
-Like you're seeing why I'm doing that and how to actually do it in each step.
+You see, he's doing a lot of formatting stuff, and this is just my style of writing the tutorial.
+I could just give you a whole bunch of HTML and say copy and paste this and don't worry about what it does.
+But I want to explain every single step so something isn't just magically changing and you're supposed to accept that that's the way it works.
+You're seeing why I'm doing that and how to actually do it at each step.

 00:42:37 - Anthony Campolo

 Yeah.
-This is like one of the biggest things about the tutorial and why I think it's so important is that it walks you through kind of each step of what your workflow is actually going to be like.
-So, yeah, like, like you said, we just give you all this code and be like, here you go and go look at it.
-But it's about this kind of sequence of showing you, like, all right, how would you actually build something in the redwood way?
+This is one of the biggest things about the tutorial, and why I think it's so important, is that it walks you through each step of what your workflow is actually going to be like.
+Like you said, we could just give you all this code and be like, here you go, go look at it.
+But it's about this sequence of showing you, all right, how would you actually build something in the Redwood way?

 00:42:58 - Anthony Campolo